cstroe/svndumpapi/src/test/resources/dumps/README.md

 This file was created from a bigger dump of the AgreementMaker SVN repo.
 The main difference here is that the order of the "Node-kind" and "Node-path" are different than `add_file.dump` ("Node-kind" is before "Node-path").

+## different_node_order2.dump

+This is a hand-hack of `different_node_order.dump` to add `Text-content-sha1` before all of the other node headers.
+Moral of the story, the order of the headers should not matter.